-You must configure Safeguard for Privileged Passwords properly for users to receive email notifications:
+You must configure One Identity Safeguard for Privileged Passwords properly for users to receive email notifications:

-- You must set your email address correctly in the desktop client, My Account.
-For more information, see User information and log out (desktop client) on page 39. - Contact your Security Policy Administrator to ensure the access request policies are configured to notify people of pending access workflow events. - Contact your Appliance Administrator to ensure the SMTP server is configured for email notifications.
+- For Local users, you must set your email address correctly in My Account/My Settings.
+For more information, seeMy Settings (web client) or User information and log out (desktop client) User information and log out (desktop client) - For Directory users, set your email correctly in the directory where your user resides. - Contact your Security Policy Administrator to ensure the access request policies are configured to notify people of pending access workflow events. - Contact your Appliance Administrator to ensure the SMTP server is configured for email notifications.